Derek Ahonen: Career with The Amoralists

-In 2006, Ahonen formed The Amoralists in New York City.
+In 2006, Ahonen, along with actors James Kautz and Matthew Pilieci, formed The Amoralists in New York City.
 The company was founded with the mission to "produce work of no moral judgment," and is "dedicated to an honest expression of the American condition..explor[ing] complex characters of moral ambiguity…"

 The Amoralists first gained attention in 2009 with Ahonen's cult hit The Pied Pipers of the Lower East Side, which Time Out (magazine) called “the happiest surprise of the season.”
 The New Yorker noted "the young company’s deep commitment and contagious exuberance brings to mind the vitality that distinguished the early off-broadway work of artists like Sam Shepard."

 The Pied Pipers of the Lower East Side has been revived by the company numerous times.
 In the spring of 2013 it opened at Madrid's Teatro Espanol under the title Los Iluminados, directed by Julián Fuentes Reta,where it had an extended run along with subsequent tours throughout Spain.